thefrontside/bigtest/website/docs/interactors/1-quick-start.md

 Interactors can do a lot, but let's keep things simple for now and begin testing one of the most common user interactions - a button click.

 Interactors have methods like `click` that mimic user actions.
 If you are using your own app, in your codebase find a test that already has a button click in it.
-In that test, import the `Button` interactor from `bigtest` and use it to replace the click interaction as exemplified below (make sure to substitute "Sign In" with your own button text):
+In that test, import the `Button` interactor from `@interactors/html` and use it to replace the click interaction as exemplified below (make sure to substitute "Sign In" with your own button text):

 <Tabs
   groupId="runner"